specialprocedures/igdr.ch/content/about.md

 ---
-title: "About"
+title: "about"
 date: 2025-07-13T11:10:36+08:00
-draft: false
+draft: true
 language: en
-description: About Us
+description: About me
 featured_image: images/ian-face.jpg
+summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+Sed cursus, odio nec venenatis lacinia, lacus lectus varius nisi, in tristique mi purus ut libero.
 ---
 I am an experienced researcher, analyst and coordinator specialising in data and code for non-profits and think tanks.
 As a skilled and creative technologist, and love to use complex, novel datasets to deliver outstanding, impactful research.